Draft determination consultation

 - whether the proposed change to the rules would contribute to the achievement of the relevant national energy objective

 - our reasons for making either the rule as proposed or a rule that addresses the issue in a different way (a more preferable rule)

 - how we have considered issues and feedback received from stakeholders throughout the process to-date in reaching our decision.

 Consultation on the AEMC’s draft determination is a key opportunity for stakeholders to consider and respond to our detailed reasoning for proposing to make or not make a rule change.
 Stakeholders are encouraged to make submissions and discuss our analysis with the project team.

 Any person may make a submission to the AEMC on a draft determination and will be given at least six weeks from the date the draft determination is published to lodge a submission.

-The AEMC’s usual practice is to publish all written submissions on our website to encourage an open and robust decision making process, although exception can be made in the case of confidential information.
+Subject to certain exceptions, the AEMC’s usual practice is to publish submissions on our website to encourage an open and robust decision making process.

 Stages of the rules change process